-Former High Court Justice Dyson Heydon has been accused of inappropriate behaviour by four more former staff.
+Former High Court Justice Dyson Heydon has had accusations of inappropriate behaviour levelled at him by four more former staff.

 Back in June of this year, an independent inquiry substantiated claims from six former Court staff members that they suffered sexual harassment at the hands of the former justice.
 Heydon denied all complaints.

 Subsequently, last week, the High Court Chief Executive Philippa Lynch revealed that eight former associates and one former staff member had also come forward to speak to Vivienne Thom, the woman who conducted the initial review.

 Of those nine staff, some offered information relating to the original six complaints, and four disclosed new complaints.

 The new complainants wanted the information to the provided to the court but did not want to make formal complaints, a High Court spokesman told The Guardian.

 The ACT’s Director of Public Prosecutions, Shane Drumgold, has referred allegations against Heydon to ACT policing for investigation.